trambarhq/relaks-wordpress-example/README.md

 ## Server-side rendering

-Isomorphic React components are capable of rendering on a web server as well as in a web browser.
+Isomorphic React components are capable of rendering on a web server and in a web browser.
 One primary purpose of server-side rendering (SSR) is search engine optimization.
 Another is to mask JavaScript loading time.
 Rather than displaying a spinner or progress bar, we render the front-end on the server and send the HTML to the browser.
 Effectively, we're using the front-end's own appearance as its loading screen.

 The following animation depicts how an SSR-augmented single-page web-site works.
 Click on it if you wish to view it as separate images.